FrandSX/sxtools-blender/README.md

 V3 - Smoothness

+U4 - Alpha Overlay 1 is an alpha mask channel

+V4 - Alpha Overlay 2 is an alpha mask channel

+U5/V5/U6/V6 - RGBA Overlay is an optional additional color layer

-UV4-UV7 - Currently not in use
+UV7 - Currently not in use

-Vertex colors are exported from the Composite layer.
+Vertex colors are exported from the Composite/VertexColor0 layer.
 Material properties are assigned according to the list above.
 Note that emission is only an 8-bit mask for base vertex color, not a full RGBA-channel.

 (c) 2017-2019 Jani Kahrama / Secret Exit Ltd.